wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-workload-high-availability-lob-application-phase4.md

 Next, add a DNS address record to your organization's internal DNS infrastructure that resolves the fully qualified domain name of the line of business application (such as lobapp.corp.contoso.com) to the IP address assigned to the internal load balancer (the value of $privIP in the preceding Azure PowerShell command block).

 Next, use the following block of PowerShell commands to create the virtual machines for the two web servers.
-Note that this PowerShell command set uses values from the following tables:

-- Table M, for your virtual machines
-- Table V, for your virtual network settings
-- Table S, for your subnet
-- Table ST, for your storage accounts
-- Table A, for your availability sets

-Recall that you defined Table M in [Phase 2](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-phase2) and Tables V, S, ST, and A in [Phase 1](/documentation/articles/virtual-machines-workload-high-availability-LOB-application-phase1).

 When you have supplied all the proper values, run the resulting block at the Azure PowerShell prompt.